Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ### As a registered site user:
 * I want to be able to create my own discussions
 * I want to be able to comment on other discussions
+* I want to be able to up or down vote a discussion
 * I want to be able to edit my discussions
 * I want to be able to delete my discussions
 * I want to be able to edit or delete my comments

 ### As the site admin in need to:
 * Be able to manage all discussions and comments
-* Be able to update discussions, comments and categories
+* Be able to edit categories
 * Be able to add futher categories
 * Be able to delete discussions, comments, categories and users